go-fair-us/apireference/README.md

 The H7 FHIR specification has a [https://www.hl7.org/fhir/rdf.html](RDF based turtle encoding) option as well as a [ShEx based validation document](https://www.hl7.org/fhir/fhir.shex).

-A comparison on the Blueprint approach and the RDF based FHIR approach is seen below.  (detail this, look at the FHIR API patterns and compare to the ones in the blueprint)
+A comparison on the Blueprint approach and the RDF-based FHIR approach is seen below.  (detail this, look at the FHIR API patterns and compare to the ones in the blueprint)

 ```mermaid
 flowchart LR